mknambiar/qcktsynthesis/README.md

 Qubits are numbered starting from 0 upwards:

-In a Qubit state and the input function truth table there are as many rows as qubits
+In a Qubit state and the input function truth table there are as many rows as qubits.

-First row is for qubit 0, 2nd row for qubit 1 and so on
+First row is for qubit 0, 2nd row for qubit 1 and so on.

+# Additional Info
+In each row of a Qubit state we have a list of factors.

+For example qubit state [[0], [1, 2]] in the first row means that qubit 0 represents the expression  [0] xor [1, 2] in that state.
+[1, 2] means a boolean product of qubits 1 and 2

+[] in the gate operation above means bit 1

 # Limitations
 Only 1 test case has been tested.
 It should work.
 Try changing the inputs and see